Let’s Plan Your Social Media Marketing Strategy For 2021

 The next step is to study the metrics data based on what you defined in step 1.
-For instance, consider that your goal was to increase customer loyalty, leading to growth and sustenance of your business.
+For instance, consider that your goal was to increase customer loyalty, leading to the growth and sustenance of your business.
 Accordingly, you planned your strategy around content carefully crafted to enhance audience engagement.
 However, engagement metrics continue to remain low.

-As with mainstream marketing, this is a cyclic process, until you hit a sweet spot with the numbers, and they align perfectly with your marketing goal.
+As with mainstream marketing, this is a cyclic process until you hit a sweet spot with the numbers, and they align perfectly with your marketing goal.

 7 – Keep your eye on the numbers

 This final step is an ongoing process.
 Today, there are more than a dozen social media platforms, and not all of them are useful to deliver the results you desire.
 Instead, keep an eye on the numbers to target the “Big 4” – presently Facebook, Instagram, YouTube, and Twitter – to get maximum bang for your social media marketing buck.